husarion/panther_rutx11/README.md

 # panther_rutx11
 ## Description
 Network configuration scripts for RUTX11 router inside Panther.
 Enables quick way to set WiFi client, WiFi access-point, cellular (LTE), GNSS, Husarnet network and more.
-Scripts are compatible with Teltonika RUX11 running customized OpenWRT-19.XX with latest [Travelmate](https://github.com/openwrt/packages/tree/openwrt-19.07/net/travelmate/files) package installed.
+Scripts are compatible with Teltonika RUTX11 running customized OpenWRT-19.XX with latest [Travelmate](https://github.com/openwrt/packages/tree/openwrt-19.07/net/travelmate/files) package installed.

 ## WiFi behavior

 ### Client Mode

-Panther can be connected to existing WiFi network on 2.4 GHz using it as an uplink.
-Multiple SSID can be set, router will prioritize them in descending order.
-If signal strength falls below set limit next (if available) network will be used.
+Panther can be connected to the existing WiFi network on 2.4 GHz using it as an uplink.
+Multiple SSID can be set, the router will prioritize them in descending order.
+If signal strength falls below set limit, the next (if available) network will be used.

 **Note:** While uplink on 5 GHz radio is possible, due to chipset limitations it is impossible to enable roaming and multiple SSID.
-As a result we recommend using 2.4 GHZ for uplink.
+As a result, we recommend using 2.4 GHZ for uplink.

 ### Access-point (STA mode)